Amazon EventBridge Alternatives: Comparing Hookdeck, Azure Event Grid, Google Eventarc, and Confluent Kafka

 Azure Event Grid key features

-• No in-flight processing: Event Grid's job is purely to move events from one place to another.
+- No complex processing: Event Grid's job is purely to move events from one place to another.
+To perform transformations or to enrich data you'll need to route events to another tool, such as Azure Functions.

 Although implementation details differ, both Event Grid and EventBridge offer similar functionality and levels of services when it comes to security, compliance, scalability, reliability, and observability.